José Francisco Ruiz Massieu: Death

+Aftermath

 When Rodríguez González was interrogated, he then revealed that PRI Deputy Manuel Muñoz Rocha was involved in the planning of the murder.
-Muñoz Rocha, who disappeared just days after the murder, made a phone call to a Mexico City television station saying that he was willing to come forward and give his side of the story to PGR authorities if his request for protection was met.
+Muñoz Rocha, who disappeared soon after he was charged in the killing, made a phone call to a Mexico City television station saying that he was willing to come forward and give his side of the story to PGR authorities if his request for protection was met.
 Such request was approved by government officials, but, by then, Muñoz Rocha was never to be seen or heard of again.
 Two weeks later, the assistant attorney general investigating the case, Mario Ruiz Massieu, the brother of the assassinated politician, resigned because of irregularities from PRI officials in the case.
 He claimed he had proof of PRI party president Ignacio Pichardo Pagaza and party secretary María de los Ángeles Moreno hiding evidence and thus blocking the investigation.
 Pichardo Pagaza and Moreno requested for proof to be shown, but it was never found.

+In October 2017, a judge in Mexico City decided to reduce Aguilar Treviño’s sentence from the original 50 years down to 42, now set to be released in 2036.

+Jorge Rodríguez Gónzalez who was originally sentenced to 50 years for his involvement in the murder had his sentence reduced down to 37 years (now set to be released in 2041).
+Then in 2018, a federal judge granted Rodríguez Gónzalez parole.
+However, Rodríguez Gónzalez was later denied the parole after failing to pay the needed bail amount.